PatrykWrzalek/ESP_WIFI_Tutorials/README.md

 # ESP_WIFI_Tutorials
-Repository for getting knowledge about WiFi connection in ESP8266 and ESP32 (programing in ESP-IDF).
+Repository for getting knowledge about WiFi connection in ESP8266 (board: NodeMCUv1)(programing in PlatformIO framework-esp8266-rtos-sdk).